 All of us would love to spend a hot summer day frolicking around at the beach- getting that beautiful summer tan and relaxing in the refreshing waves.
-But the reality is very unlike the models we see in magazines, showing off their beautiful, wavy, perfect hair at the beach.
+But the reality is very unlike the models we see in magazines, showing off their beautiful, perfect hair at the beachy waves.
 In fact, many of us are unaware of the toll that this can take on our gorgeous tresses.
 The radiations from the hot sun, the salts in the water and the sand can prove to be a deadly combination against your hair and damage it, making it dirty, dry and unruly.

 Why Do You Need Protection?